gnanesh-16/Automated_gigglethon/README.md

-# Automated_gigglethon
-This project introduces an innovative robotic arm powered by Arduino, designed for efficiency.
-It incorporates a dual-functionality system where potentiometers serve as joysticks, offering intuitive control over the robotic arm's movements. retaining the capability to manipulate heavier weights than traditional robotic arms can't manage

 <h1 align="center">🤖 Arduino-Powered Robotic Arm with Advanced Control 🕹️</h1>

 <p align="center">
   An innovative, energy-efficient robotic arm that leverages Arduino for precision control, designed to handle tasks beyond the reach of traditional robotic arms. 🌟
+  This project introduces an innovative robotic arm powered by Arduino, designed for efficiency.
+It incorporates a dual-functionality system where potentiometers serve as joysticks, offering intuitive control over the robotic arm's movements. retaining the capability to manipulate heavier weights than traditional robotic arms can't manage
 </p>

 <div align="center">